 Sunday Spotlight

-Sunday Spotlight is where we share our Children’s Ministry Bible lesson topic each week for kids of all ages.
-Use this lesson for a Family Night devotion or a review time to talk about what your kids learned at Calvary this week!
+Sunday Spotlight is where we share our Calvary Kids Bible lesson topic each week for kids of all ages.
+Use this lesson for a Family Night devotion or a review time to talk about what your children learned at Calvary on Sunday!
 We post a new lesson every Wednesday.

 Lesson Summary